Federal Rupee Plus

 - Customer is not entitled to cancel the forward contract.
 Any request for cancellation may be decided by the Bank at its sole discretion at the exchange rate prevailing at the time of the cancellation.
 Upon such cancellation, Bank shall be entitled to recover/set off from the FRP, cancellation charges, exchange differences, swap cost and all other charges as may be determined by the bank.

-- Loan against the deposit will be permitted on terms and conditions applicable to AAS on FCNR deposit.
+- Loan against the deposit will be permitted on terms and conditions applicable to Loan Against Deposits of FCNR deposit.

 - You can open Federal Rupee Plus through any branches of Federal Bank

-- In an FCNR Cash Certificate, the deposit amount or maturity proceeds can be converted any time at the rate prevailing on the date of conversion for that particular currency if the customer wishes to do so
+- In an FCNR Cash Certificate, the deposit amount or maturity proceeds can be converted any time at the rate prevailing on the date of conversion for that particular currency if you wish to do so

 - Whereas in a Federal Rupee Plus scheme, a forward contract is booked for the maturity value of FCNR with delivery date coinciding with maturity date of the deposit for converting the maturity proceeds to Indian Rupee at an agreed rate i.e. Conversion rate and date are prefixed and maturity value is assured.